maisam2004/travel_planning_project/readme_dif.md

 -**Method**: POST, GET

--**Purpose**: Renders the home page and handles the submission of wished holidays.
+-**Purpose**: Renders the home page and handles the submission of wished holidays and request callback form.

 -**Tech Used**: Flask, Flask SQLAlchemy, Flask-WTF, Bootstrap (for flash messages)